Do you qualify for a mortgage credit certificate?

 • Name of the issuer of the mortgage credit certificate

 On Form 8396, you must enter the amount of interest you paid on the mortgage loan (referred to as the certified indebtedness amount).
 You can find this number on Form 1098, Mortgage interest Statement, which you should have received in the mail from your lender.
-This is multiplied by your state’s MCC rate to calculate the credit amount you’re eligible for.
-The maximum possible mortgage interest credit is $2,000.
+This is multiplied by your state’s MCC rate to calculate the credit amount you’re eligible for, with a maximum possible mortgage interest credit of $2,000.

 Next, you will account for and add any credit carrying over from the past three years.
 The final credit amount should be entered on Schedule 3.